deliveroo/deliveroo.engineering/_posts/2023-02-28-the-road-to-run-apache-flink-applications-on-aws-kda.md

 However, testing in Apache Flink can be cumbersome.
-Specifically, to test an operator's logic, source(s) and sink(s) can then be stubbed, allowing inspection on the operator’s input and output; however, a mini cluster needs to be spun up in memory.
+Specifically, to test an operator's logic, source(s) and sink(s) can then be stubbed, allowing inspection on the operator's input and output; however, a mini cluster needs to be spun up in memory.
 This makes the tests very slow because the cluster needs to be warmed up and teared down.
 Additionally, with limited resources while running these tests locally or in a CI environment, tests can only be run sequentially.